VerifyTests/Verify/readme.md

 discard-->closeDiff
 ```

-When the test is initially run will fail.
+When the test is initially run it will fail.
 If a [Diff Tool](https://github.com/VerifyTests/DiffEngine) is detected it
-will display the diff.
+will be used to display the diff.

 ![InitialDiff](/docs/InitialDiff.png)